httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The algorithms listed in this registry identify some possible cryptographic algorithms for applications to use with this specification, but the entries neither represent an exhaustive list of possible algorithms nor indicate fitness for purpose with any particular application of this specification.
 An application is free to implement any algorithm that suits its needs, provided the signer and verifier can agree to the parameters of that algorithm in a secure and deterministic fashion.
 When an application has a need to signal the use of a particular algorithm at runtime using the `alg` signature parameter, this registry provides a mapping between the value of that parameter to a particular algorithm.
 However, use of the `alg` parameter needs to be treated with caution to avoid various forms of algorithm confusion and substitution attacks, such as discussed in {{security-keydowngrade}} and others.

-When an algorithm is first registered, the status is set to "Active".
-If at a future time the algorithm as registered is found to have flaws, the registry entry can be updated and the algorithm can be marked as Deprecated to indicate that the algorithm has been found to have problems.
+When an algorithm is first registered, the recommended field is set to "Yes" if there is consensus for the algorithm to be generally recommended as secure or "No" if the algorithm has not reached that consensus.
+A recommended status of "No" does not mean that the algorithm is known to be insecure, but instead that the algorithm has not reached IETF consensus for its recommendation.
+If at a future time the algorithm as registered is found to have flaws, the registry entry can be updated and the algorithm can be marked as "Deprecated" to indicate that the algorithm has been found to have problems.
 This status does not preclude an application from using a particular algorithm, but serves to provide warning of possible known issues with an algorithm that need to be considered by the application.

 The Designated Expert (DE) is expected to ensure that the algorithms referenced by a registered algorithm identifier are fully defined with all parameters (such as salt, hash, required key length, etc) fixed by the defining text.
 The DE is expected to ensure that the algorithm definition fully specifies the `HTTP_SIGN` and `HTTP_VERIFY` primitive functions, including how all defined inputs and outputs map to the underlying cryptographic algorithm.
 The DE is expected to reject any registrations that are aliases of existing registrations.
 The DE is expected to ensure all registrations follow the template presented in {{iana-hsa-template}}, including that the length of the name is not excessive while still being unique and recognizable.
-When setting a registered item's status to "Deprecated", the DE should ensure that a reason for the deprecation is documented, along with instructions for moving away from the deprecated functionality.
+The DE is expected to determine whether an algorithm has reached IETF consensus for use when setting the recommended field to "Yes", and to set the recommended field to "No" otherwise.
+When setting a registered item's recommended status to "Deprecated", the DE should ensure that a reason for the deprecation is documented, along with instructions for moving away from the deprecated functionality.

 This specification creates algorithm identifiers by including major parameters in the identifier string in order to make the algorithm name unique and recognizable by developers.
 However, algorithm identifiers in this registry are to be interpreted as whole string values and not as a combination of parts.
 That is to say, it is expected that implementors understand `rsa-pss-sha512` as referring to one specific algorithm with its hash, mask, and salt values set as defined in the defining text that establishes this identifier.
 Implementors do not parse out the `rsa`, `pss`, and `sha512` portions of the identifier to determine parameters of the signing algorithm from the string, and the registry of one combination of parameters does not imply the registration of other combinations.